Here are some important things you should know first:

-- although taking a payment holiday will not worsen the status on your credit file, keep in mind that lenders may take into account other information when making future lending decisions
+- taking a payment holiday will not worsen the status on your credit file, but keep in mind that lenders may take into account other information when making future lending decisions

 - a payment holiday will be a variation of your mortgage agreement with us, and no other terms or conditions will change

-- if your situation changes and you would like to shorten your payment holiday, you can contact us to arrange restarting your mortgage payments
+- if your situation changes and you'd like to shorten your payment holiday, you can contact us to arrange restarting your mortgage payments

 Financial Conduct Authority guidance (FCA)

 How and when can I take my mortgage payment holiday?